 How do you manage the days where you just want to go out and spend money?

 I don't come from a scarcity mindset, so if I want to go spend, I refocus my energy.
 Instead of thinking "I can't have that" I think "how can I make more money and get that one day".
 When I think about my online business, my thoughts about spending go away.
 I'm so excited to be doing something that I love.
 I know my "why" and my purpose, so material things aren't that important anymore.

 What would be your money advice to your 21-year old self?

 Don't go to law school.

 What steps are you taking to ensure your debt freedom is permanent?

 I don't struggle with getting into more debt.
-I just didn't know not to get into student loan debt.
+I just didn't know to get into student loan debt.
 I've never had a credit card because I'm not a spender, so the temptation is never there.
 Instead, I focus on growing my assets and building wealth.
 I don't feel tempted to get into debt at all.